CCEMGroupTCD/DARTassembler/README.md

-# DART (Directed Assembly of Random Transition metal complexes)
+# DART - Directed Assembly of Random Transition metal complexes
 Welcome to the DART platform, a cutting-edge suite of tools for the generation and exploration of mono-metallic transition metal complexes!
 Developed by the CCEM group at Trinity College Dublin, DART is engineered to facilitate the design and analysis of molecular complexes for chemistry research.

 DART integrates a collection of modules, each serving a unique function in the assembly process: